+-This simple counter tool can help your child solve division problems:

+https://apps.mathlearningcenter.o rg/number-frames/

-Resources: -This simple counter tool can help your child solve division problems: https://apps.mathlearningcenter. org/number-frames/ -It also can be very helpful to actually use some physical Questions to Ask Your Child : -How many groups will you make?
-OR how many will be in each group? -What is the quotient (the answer to a division problem for this problem)? , . this problem)?
+-It also can be very helpful to actually use some physical manipulatives (like beads, rocks, or anything you have a lot of!) when dividing.

+- -How many groups will you make?
+OR how many will be in each group? - -What is the quotient (the answer to a division problem for this problem)?